Canada-Israel Davis Cup matches in Halifax closed for fans due to safety problems - ExBulletin

 In August, the Halifax Council had approved $ 50,000 in financing for the matches in the Scotiabank Center because it is considered a tourism event, despite demonstrators who oppose the decision.

-A spokesperson for the city told CBC News in an e -mail on Tuesday that the financing is canceled because the event no longer “the economic and other benefits would be expected if it was originally planned.”
+A spokesperson for the city told CBC News in an e-mail on Tuesday that the financing is canceled because the event no longer “the economic and other benefits that would have been expected if it were originally planned”.

-Mayor Andy Fillmore urged fans who already booked hotels and flee to still come to Halifax and to encourage Team Canada from their hotel rooms.

-Fillmore said he was not part of the decision to close the event for spectators, and added that he has “full confidence in the security system” at Events East, which manages and operates the Scotiabank Center.

 |